christopherwira/anon-auth-zkp-set-membership/README.md

-# anon-auth-zkp-set-membership
+# Cost-Efficient Anonymous Authentication Scheme based on Set-Membership Zero-Knowledge Proof

-Cost-Efficient Anonymous Authentication Scheme based on Set-Membership Zero-Knowledge Proof
+Soon to be updated.